Main Content

 Description of the target data dimensions, specified as one of these values:

-• "auto" — If the target data has the same number of dimensions as the input data, then the function uses the format specified by the InputDataFormats argument.
-If the target data has a different number of dimensions to the input data, then the function uses the format expected by the metric function.
+• "auto" — If the target data has the same number of dimensions as the input data, then the function uses the format specified by the InputDataFormats name-value argument.
+If the target data has a different number of dimensions than the input data, then the function uses the format expected by the metric function.

 • String array, character vector, or cell array of character vectors — The function uses the data formats you specify.